mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

  * Build a static wasm version of Qt (with thread support)
  * Compile MNE-CPP with the `wasm` flag

-This tutorial assumes the following folder structure:
+This tutorial runs on Ubuntu 18.04.03 64bit and assumes the following folder structure:
 ```
 Git/
 ├── emsdk/